nyingimaina/auto_dial/README.md

 ## How It Works

 `auto_dial` simplifies DI setup by automating service registration.
-Here's a deeper look into its mechanisms:
+Here’s a deeper look into its mechanisms:

 1.  **`AddAutoDial()`**: This is the primary extension method on `IServiceCollection` to initiate auto-registration.
 2.  **`configure` action (optional)**: An `Action<AutoDialRegistrationBuilder>` that allows you to customize the registration process using the fluent API (e.g., `FromAssemblyOf`, `InNamespaceStartingWith`, `ExcludeInterface`).